ColinTheRobot/info-session-code-along/code_along.md

 * Download the Atom code editor
 	* MAC — https://atom.io/download/mac
 	* WINDOWS — https://atom.io/download/windows
-* When I share my screen it will automatically become full screen, which isn't conducive to you typing along.
+* When I share my screen, it will automatically become full screen, which isn't conducive to you typing along.
 You can double click your screen to make it smaller and double click again to return to full size.
-* The first half of this lesson will be theory and the second will be practical.
-When we get the practical section you will be asked to write some code!
-Don't sweat it and be careful to not have any typos, punctuation and spelling are critical to your code working and is the very first thing developers need to learn to focus on!
+* The first half of this lesson will be theory and the second half will be practical.
+During the theory, I'm going to ask you all some questions to ponder about how the internet works and so forth.
+When we get the practical section, you will be asked to write some code!
+Don't sweat it and be careful to check for typos—punctuation and spelling are critical to your code working and is the very first thing developers need to learn to focus on!

 ## <a name="request-response">The request/response cycle</a>

 Let's talk about what happens when we go to a webpage.

-I'd like you to type your response and send it in the chat box.
-And if you'd like to come off mic and give your answer type that into the chat box as well.
+I'd like you to type your response and send it in the chat box in Zoom.
+If you'd like to come on mic and give your answer type that into the chat box as well and I'll ask you to come on mic.

-**Question**: What do we need to do to actually arrive at a website?
+**Question**: Imagine you were explaining the Internet to someone who had never interacted with it.
+Describe how to go to a website.

-**Question**: And what happens when we go through that process?
+**Question**: What happens when we go through that process?
 Be as technical or not technical as you want.

 The **request/response cycle** is how your browser retrieves files from a server and renders a webpage.